osinfra-io/.github/profile/README.md

 ### Open Source Infrastructure (as Code)

-A decentralized infrastructure development model that focuses on open collaboration applying relative lessons learned from software development practices that organizations can use internally at scale.
+Open Source Infrastructure (as Code) is a decentralized infrastructure development model that focuses on open collaboration applying relative lessons learned from software development practices that organizations can use internally at scale.

 #### Resources